Updated July 7, 2023

 Why is it important?

 This plays a role in asset valuation and financial analysis.
 The management also uses it while making critical capital budgeting decisions.
 Financial analysts usually compare this to the return on a project to evaluate its financing options and business viability.
-Typically, a project with a higher spread between the marginal cost of capital and the expected return on investment is considered a good project.
+A good project typically has a higher spread between the marginal cost of capital and the expected return on investment.

 Some of the significant benefits are as follows:

 - It helps monitor the change in the overall cost of capital due to the infusion of additional funds.

 - Helps the management decide whether to go ahead with a project based on the financing options and the expected future cash flows.